jlddorf/CrossInnovationClass25Norderstedt/README.md

 - **rfid_content** (String): Only exists when the device type is "rfid_sensor".
 Contains the read content of the rfid reader
 - **encoder_direction** (Number): Only exists when the device type is "encoder" or "encoder_button.
 Contains the direction the encoder was turned in.
 One of -1, 0, 1.
 - **button_pressed** (Boolean): Only exists when the device type is "button" or "encoder_button".
 Marks whether the button has been pressed

+## Input types

+The RFID content string must be equal to one of the following values in respect to the category, other values including null will be interpreted as an empty station:

+- "nature"
+- "mobility"
+- "energy_building"
+- "community"
+- "circular_economy"
+- "local_consumption"